christc4/websites-2024/avsbq.org/blog/offloading_parenting.md

 > _where you move internal operations to a third party_

-At its most basic, think of offloading as passing on the parental torch - be it basic father/son, mother/daughter interactions, heart-to-heart talks to things like the &apos;birds and the bees&apos;.
+At its core, just imagine offloading as passing on the parental torch to complete strangers.

 ## Some scenarios

-Let's brainstorm common scenarios, a semi-detailed rationale is provided for most of this, figuring out why this is is left as an excercise for the reader.</p>
+To get your brain thinking and so you can relay and recognise this harmful behaviour in real life, let's brainstorm some scenarios.

 ### Scenario 1

 A dad never establishes a fitness regimen with his growing son.
 His young impressionable son sees all his role-models are in great athletic shape and the most popular students at school are also athletic.
-Flashforward to the future, they become neraptured by a male influencer peddling self-help stories and their working out originates from their influence.
+Flashforward to the future, they become enraptured by a male influencer peddling self-help stories and their working out originates from their influence.

-It doesn't matter if you label them a:
+It doesn't matter if you label this wellspring of motivation as a:

     - grifter
     - con-artist
-    - snake-oil salesman.
+    - snake-oil salesman

-Because of you're standing as a fitness instructor, your points no matter how true they may ring, are null and void in their eyes.
+Because of you're non-existant standing as a person of fitness, your points no matter how true they may ring, are often disregarded as null and void in their eyes.

-Acutally, this is a GradeA example of offloading, a lot of parents criminally downlpay fitness, expecting their children to just pick it up.
-Here's a funny story I overheard
+This is a GradeA example of offloading, parents far and large criminally downplay fitness, expecting &ndash; or simply not caring if their children pick it up.

+### Anecdote time

 Could their school's fitness ethos rub of on them?
 Sure.